HatefDastour/hatefdastour.github.io/_pages/notes.md

 <a href="https://hatefdastour.github.io/notes/Making_AI_Work_for_You/Preface.html" target="_blank" rel="noopener noreferrer">Making AI Work for You</a>
 </b></font>
 <br>
 This workshop provides researchers and faculty with a practical introduction to large language models and their applications in teaching and research.
 Through hands-on demonstrations and interactive exercises, participants learn evidence-based techniques for effective AI integration in academic work.
-These materials are meant to be companion workshop notes organized by Hatef Dastour.
 </p>